Zylanera/Zylanera/README.md

 **- - - - - - - - - - - - - - - - - - - - - - - - - - -**

-If we have aroused your interest, simply write your application to @AdiayX#8830!
+If we have aroused your interest, simply write your application to @AdiayX#8830 [Discord]!

 Kind regards.
 AdiayX Development | AdiayX#8830